thirdweb-dev/go-sdk/docs/wallet_authenticator.md

 ## Wallet Authenticator

-\> This API is provided as a preview for developers and may change based on feedback that we receive.
-Do not use this API in a production environment.
+\> This API is provided as a preview for developers and may change based on feedback that we receive\.
+Do not use this API in a production environment\.

-The wallet authenticator enables server\-side applications to securely identify the connected wallet address of users on the client\-side, and also enables users to authenticate to any backend using just their wallet.
-It implements the JSON Web Token \(JWT\) authentication standard.
+The wallet authenticator enables server\-side applications to securely identify the connected wallet address of users on the client\-side, and also enables users to authenticate to any backend using just their wallet\.
+It implements the JSON Web Token \(JWT\) authentication standard\.

 You can use the wallet authenticator as follows: